 RTP Payload Format for ISO/IEC 21122 (JPEG XS RFC 9134)

-Note about the RTP payload packetization modes for IP Media worflows
+RTP payload packetization modes for IP Media worflows & VSF TR08

 Two RTP packetization modes are standardized in the JPEG XS payload offering more flexibility to implementers: A Codestream mode and A Slice-based mode.

-intoPIX recommends to apply (by default) the "Codestream packetization mode" for XS RTP payload.
+intoPIX and VSF TR08 recommend to apply (by default) the "Codestream packetization mode" for XS RTP payload.
 While it is offering the lowest latency of XS coding & decoding in all implementations: FPGA , CPU & GPU, the codestream packetisation mode offers also the following benefits:

 - Better quality encoding & efficiency in JPEG-XS keeping on-the-fly constant bitrate coding (few lines of latency , below the frame)